ESMO Translational Research Fellowships

 - Feasibility of the project given the time frame and the budget

 The applicant’s supervisors in both the host and home institute should preferably be Full ESMO members.

-Important: All applications must be submitted in English; incomplete applications will not be accepted; applicants will be notified about the result approximately one month to six weeks after the application deadline.
+Important: All applications must be submitted in English; incomplete applications will not be accepted; applicants will be notified about the result approximately 1-2 months after the application deadline.